 What is the age required to purchase CBD products for New Yorkers?

-Anyone over the age of 21 is legally allowed to purchase CBD without restrictions in New York State.
-Federal law does not place restrictions on forms of CBD such as topicals, oils, gummies, and creams.
+Anyone over 21 can legally purchase CBD without restrictions in New York State.
+Federal law does not restrict CBD forms such as topicals, oils, gummies, and creams.